QUALITY MEDICINE FOR ALL

 Streamlining the use of resources by pooling skills as well as human and financial resources across the network.

 The provision of recognized expertise in quality assurance and drug supply.

 Any member of the association adheres to the QUAMED Charter and considers the access to quality essential drugs as a human right, universal and inalienable.
 QUAMED and its members commit themselves therefore to make every effort to improve procurement practices into the pharmaceutical industry and to participate in a wider awareness of the problem.
 QUAMED is not involved in any manufacturing activity, distribution or sales of drugs.

 QUAMED is a non-profit association based in France (law 1901).

-Quamed members have extensive experience in the pharmaceutical, drug regulation and drug supply sectors in non-governmental organizations, international organizations and other institutions.
+Quamed members (individuals and organisations) have extensive experience in the pharmaceutical, drug regulation and drug supply sectors in non-governmental organizations, international organizations and other institutions.
 They have worked, and continue to practice, in a wide variety of geographical and socio-economic contexts (Western Europe, Africa, Asia, Latin America and Eastern Europe) in collaboration with organizations such as WHO, the Global Fund , UNICEF, UNITAID and a large number of international NGOs and purchasing organisations.

 Board of Directors